18 Best Usability Testing Tools in 2024: Comparison Guide

 • Diary.
 Create a list of tasks for your testers, and watch them complete it in session recordings.

-• Live.
-Enhance your one-on-one interviews with an in-platform chat, take notes on the go, and isolate the clips that matter afterwards.
+• Live: Enhance interviews with in-platform chat, take notes, and isolate important clips.

-Invite your users for an interview or choose from their pool of participants to get feedback on your site or product’s usability.
+• Invite users for interviews or choose from their participant pool for feedback on your site's usability.

 10. Userfeel